What is Fashion Product Lifecycle Management (PLM)?

 Fashion PLM Software is a tool designed to manage the entire lifecycle of a fashion product, from concept to retail.
 It centralizes all data on one platform, streamlines communication, and helps digitize processes, helping brands speed up product development and reduce errors.
 Here’s how PLM Software works:

-- Centralized Data: PLM software stores all product information—design specs, materials, tech packs, and production schedules—in one place, ensuring that everyone has access to up-to-date data and preventing errors from outdated information.
+• Centralized Data: PLM in apparel stores all product information—design specs, materials, tech packs, and production schedules—in one place, ensuring that everyone has access to up-to-date data and preventing errors from outdated information.

 Fashion is an industry where, not just trends, entire production timelines can change as quickly as six months.
 That’s why a one-size-fits-all approach to Product Lifecycle Management just doesn’t work.
 Fashion brands need a tailored PLM solution that is designed for their processes and addresses the industry’s unique challenges—from rapid production cycles to sustainability goals.